crabshank/Cheat-engine-tools/readme.md

 ## Hex annotate.html

 Webpage that lets you highlight hex to help you to present the structures in data.
-You can save your annottions to a .json file.
+You can save your annotations to a .json file.

-You can hover over hex with the mouse and hole the Ctrl/Alt keys to change the `From`/`To` values of the last entry in the annotations table.
+You can hover over hex with the mouse and hold the Ctrl/Alt keys to change the `From`/`To` values of the last entry in the annotations table.

 ## traceCount monitor.html